egegungordu/ja-ime-engine/README.md

 The minimum Zig version required is 0.13.0.

+## Licensing Information

+This project includes the **IPADIC dictionary**, which is provided under the license terms stated in the accompanying `COPYING` file.
+The IPADIC license imposes additional restrictions and requirements on its usage and redistribution.
+If your application cannot comply with the terms of the IPADIC license, consider using the `ime_core` module with a custom dictionary implementation instead.

 ## Integrating jaime into your Zig Project

 You first need to add jaime as a dependency in your `build.zig.zon` file: